kviktorman/coherence-composite-key/README.md

 You can find the server side configuration in the `server-side-cache-config.md`.

+The difficulty that I'm facing is with the 2.3 use case.
+I recommend you to go through the use cases in order so you got the big picture.
+They are not so long.

 # 2. Use cases

 ## 2.1 populate database and check if cache is used